markoAntonio1692/TTGO-SIM7000G-TRACCAR/README.md

 *Note: The functionalities can extend to different conveniences such as reading RS485 sensors, reading analog channels, temperature sensors, humidity, etc.

+The platform in charge of reception is TRACCAR, an open source platform for vehicle tracking and tracking.
+This platform is very well known and there is much more information on its official website https://www.traccar.org/.
+To link the SIM7000G to Traccar I use the OSMAND protocol, which is basically using an HTTP GET REQUEST with parameters as described by the osmand protocol, more information here: https://www.traccar.org/osmand/